August 29, 2017Catherine McCarthy, Science Museum of Minnesota

 Before applying, please review the toolkit application overview at:

-Learn more about this project, the toolkit contents, and application process by attending or watching a recording of a free online workshop:
+Learn more about this project, the 2018 toolkit contents, and application process by watching a recording of the online workshop:

-The workshop will be recorded and archived online at http://www.nisenet.org/event-type/online-workshop
+The workshop is recorded and archived online at http://www.nisenet.org/event-type/online-workshop

 The NISE Net offers a variety of professional development opportunities to help educators and scientists increase their capacity to engage the public in learning about current science, technology, engineering, and math (STEM) topics.
 These free online workshops allow educators and scientists to share and learn from each other.
 All workshops are posted online afterward for those who are unable to attend at: http://www.nisenet.org/events/online-workshop

-To learn more about the National Informal STEM Education Network (NISE Net) please subscribe to our free monthly newsletter: www.nisenet.org/newsletter
+To learn more about the National Informal STEM Education Network (NISE Net) please subscribe to our free monthly e-newsletter: www.nisenet.org/newsletter

 This material is based upon work supported by NASA cooperative agreement award number NNX16AC67A.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the view of the National Aeronautics and Space Administration (NASA).